mariimako/ReactionSpeedDotApp/README.md

 avoided by using the observer pattern.
 The observer pattern can be used as there is the subject (the gamestae, or SGame class) that is always being changed by the player and ui.
 The observers will be all the subtypes.
 They want to know if they are supposed to move to an different location, fired an bullet etc.
 We can have Being as the observer and SGame as the subject.
-This will greatly reduce coupling.
+This will greatly reduce coupling.SGame is responsible for too many actions of the whole program, and could be split into different classes to adhere to single responsibility principle.

 Another thing I would clearly work on is making SGame a singleton pattern.
 Because there is always one gamestate, SGame to record all the events of the game, this can be made into a singleton pattern